zentyk/EFPL/README.md

      derivative work for any purpose that:

      a.
 Involves war, weapons, military, or any activity that may cause harm to humanity, the environment, flora, fauna, or any ecosystem that poses a risk to humanity.

    b.
-Promotes specific violence related to any global conflict at the time of signing this license or later.
+Promotes specific violence related to any global conflict at the time of
+      signing this license or later.

    c.
-Involves the use of nuclear or biological weapons for violent purposes or that represents a risk to humanity.
+Involves the use of nuclear or biological weapons for violent purposes
+      or that represents a risk to humanity.

    d.
-Relates to scams or businesses whose purpose is to affect another person or people negatively.
+Relates to scams or businesses whose purpose is to affect another person
+      or people negatively.

    e.
-Is subject to political or administrative prohibitions, including but not limited to embargoes, international blockades, or any other restrictions that prevent its use between people from different countries.
+Is subject to political or administrative prohibitions, including but not
+      limited to embargoes, international blockades, or any other restrictions that prevent its use between people from different countries.

    f.
 Promotes any abuse or violation of freedom of expression without violence.

    g.
-Is used for purposes related to cyber attacks or any action related to unethical hacking.
+Is used for purposes related to cyber attacks or any action related to
+      unethical hacking.

    h.
-Abuses Artificial Intelligence, Quantum Computing, or any other existing or future technology.
+Abuses Artificial Intelligence, Quantum Computing, or any other existing
+      or future technology.

    i.
-Infringes upon the privacy rights of individuals or violates ethical data management principles.
+Infringes upon the privacy rights of individuals or violates ethical data
+      management principles.
 Users must handle personal data in accordance with applicable data protection laws and respect individuals' privacy rights.

    j.
-Neglects environmental sustainability by promoting energy-efficient coding practices, reducing digital waste, and considering the environmental impact of software development.
+Neglects environmental sustainability by promoting energy-efficient
+      coding practices, reducing digital waste, and considering the environmental impact of software development.

    k.
-Fails to ensure digital accessibility, making the software usable by all, including individuals with disabilities.
+Fails to ensure digital accessibility, making the software usable by all,
+      including individuals with disabilities.

    l.
-Discriminates or promote discrimination against any group or individuals based on race, gender, religion, or any other characteristic, ensuring equal and fair treatment.
+Discriminates or promotes discrimination against any group or individuals based on race, gender,
+      religion, or any other characteristic, ensuring equal and fair treatment.

    m.
-Neglects the mental health of users, avoiding the promotion of digital addictions or any content that may negatively impact mental well-being.
+Neglects the mental health of users, avoiding the promotion of digital
+      addictions or any content that may negatively impact mental well-being.

    n.
-Violates any applicable laws and regulations, especially in areas such as health, safety, and the environment.
+Violates any applicable laws and regulations, especially in areas such as
+      health, safety, and the environment.

    o.
 Promote or use to abuse of authority at any level or promotes such abuse.

+   p.
+Engages in piracy, unauthorized copying, distribution, or any activity that infringes upon the intellectual property rights, copyrights, patents, trademarks, or any other legal protections of others.

     2. Any use related to the restrictions in section 1 must have comic, satirical purposes, or include a clear legend specifying that the work does not promote